MoncefME/graph-articulation-points-viz/README.md

 - [grafolio by Issam Djida 🫡](https://grapholio.djidax.com/)
 - [This amazing website 🥶](https://giggiox.github.io/graphTheory-Visualizer/)

-I'm using `JavaScript` which is not the best option when it comes to error handling and type sentetive compared to `Typescript`, I challenge you to try use `Typescript`
+I'm using `JavaScript` which is not the best option when it comes to error handling and type sentetive compared to `Typescript`, It would be better to use `Typescript`

 <img width="30" alt="image" src="https://raw.githubusercontent.com/remojansen/logo.ts/master/ts.jpg" style="margin-right: 10px;">